- 1 Knitting materials and tools:

 I do suggest knitting folded brim for the baby hat to keep small ears and forehead warm.

-How to make a folded brim of the baby cable hat knitting pattern
+Knitting folded brim of the baby cable hat:

 In the next Round knit all knit stitches as purl stitches and all purl stitches as knit ones.
 Continue working in 1 to 1 ribbing pattern *p1, k1* until the work measures 10 cm or 4 inches from the edge.